idaholab/TMAP8/doc/content/index.md

 ## TMAP8 is built on MOOSE style=clear:both;

 !style halign=left
-TMAP8 is based on [MOOSE].
-It is an extremely flexible environment that permits the solution of coupled physics problems of varying size and dimensionality.
+TMAP8 is based on [MOOSE], an extremely flexible framework and simulation environment that permits the solution of coupled physics problems of varying size and dimensionality.
 These can be solved using computer hardware appropriate for the model size, ranging from laptops and workstations to large high performance computers.

-!media large_media/framework/inl_blue.png style=float:right;width:30%;margin-left:30px;
+!media large_media/framework/inl_blue.png style=float:right;width:20%;margin-left:30px;

 Code reliability is a central principle in code development, and this project employs a well-defined development and testing strategy.
 Code changes are only